Sakimori/matteo-the-prestige/README.md

   - m;leagueleaders [league name] [stat]
     - Displays a league's leaders in the given stat.
 	- The currently available starts are:
-	  - for batters: avg (batting average), slg (slugging percentage), obp (on-base percentage), ops (on-base plus slugging), home runs, walks drawn.
+	  - For batters: avg (batting average), slg (slugging percentage), obp (on-base percentage), ops (on-base plus slugging), home runs, walks drawn.
-	  - for pitchers era (earned run average), whip (walks and hits per innings pitched), kper9 (strikeouts per 9 innings), bbper9 (walks per 9 innings), kperbb (strikeout to walk ratio), eramin (players with the worst earned run average).
+	  - For pitchers era (earned run average), whip (walks and hits per innings pitched), kper9 (strikeouts per 9 innings), bbper9 (walks per 9 innings), kperbb (strikeout to walk ratio), eramin (players with the worst earned run average).
+  - m;leaguesub [league name]
+    - Posts all league feed events to this channel, in addition to the channel the league was started in.
+Run again to unsubscribe.
 [Return to the top](https://github.com/Sakimori/matteo-the-prestige#matteo-the-prestige)

 ### Player Commands: